 The PhRMA Foundation Research Starter Grant in Translational Medicine offers financial support to individuals beginning independent research careers in translational medicine at the faculty level.

-Application deadline: February 1, 2021 @ 11:59 PM EST (Application submission and reference letters of support are due by the deadline.
-The application portal will open in late December.)
+Application deadline: February 10, 2022 @ 11:59 PM EST (Application submission and reference letters of support are due by the deadline.)

 Important: Please click on topics in blue, above, to learn the full details about this award.

 Translational medicine is a discipline focused on bridging discoveries in experimental and computational research to their application in clinical practice.
 To be successful, this requires working with clinicians to first identify critical unmet clinical needs, including in areas of diagnostic medicine.
 Examples of research may include molecular and cellular biology, pathophysiology, systems biology, bioinformatics, modeling and simulation, and other quantitative sciences that connect basic biological concepts to unmet medical needs.
 Clinical observation should serve as the basis for hypothesis generation to further basic research and to efficiently advance research results to improve care and management of patients.

-Translational Medicine awards will advance training and support career development of scientists engaged in research that significantly addresses specific clinician-defined problems and integrates innovative technologies with advanced biological, chemical, and pharmacological sciences and engineering methodologies in areas that include but not are limited to:
+Translational Medicine awards will advance training and support career development of scientists engaged in research that addresses clinician-defined problems and integrates innovative technologies with advanced biological, chemical, diagnostic and pharmacological sciences and engineering methodologies in areas that include but not are limited to:

 - Genetics (Molecular, Pharmaco-, Population, Medical)